General (scope, time limits)

 The national legislation provides for a ‘merits test’ to be conducted by the appointed lawyer.
 Accordingly, free legal assistance can be refused on the basis that the appeal is likely to be unsuccessful.
 In that case, the appointed lawyer can excuse themselves from the case and the Portuguese Bar Association can choose not to appoint a replacement.[95]

 In general, asylum applicants enjoy unhindered access to free legal aid at appeal stage.
-However, in 2024, due to the frequent change of accommodation location, resulting in significant distances, and/or lack of stable access to a letterbox, many applicants were unable to access legal aid at their place of residence, namely a lawyer with whom they could meet face-to-face.
+However, in 2025, due to changes of accommodation location, resulting in significant distances, and/or lack of stable access to a letterbox, many applicants were unable to access legal aid at their place of residence, namely a lawyer with whom they could meet face-to-face.
 This led to situations where, in practice, applicants have been unable and/or unaware of the appointment of a lawyer.

 Moreover, the practical implementation of the ‘means test’ conducted by ISS, and of the ‘merits test’ conducted by appointed lawyers have occasionally raise some concerns: